 According to research by Accenture, increasing citizen satisfaction is the first objective when governments and public service agencies consider to deploy or effectively do deploy initiatives in the space of the Internet of Things and other emerging technologies; being machine learning, video analytics and biometrics.

-The research report, entitled “Emerging Technologies in Public Service” and announced on November 15th, 2016, set out to see which emerging technologies are being adopted across public sector and government agencies who have the most direct interaction with citizens or have the biggest responsibility with regards to citizen-facing services.
+The research report, entitled “Emerging Technologies in Public Service”, set out to see which emerging technologies are being adopted across public sector and government agencies who have the most direct interaction with citizens or have the biggest responsibility with regards to citizen-facing services.
 Examples are health and social services, pension and social security, policing and justice; and administration, to name a few.

 The report found that, across the several countries where the survey was held, mainly advanced analytics and predictive modeling are being implemented or piloted.
 It doesn’t specifically goes into detail regarding the usage of the Internet of Things as a separate category but as part of various goals and solutions in the context of applications with regards to, for instance, intelligent process automation, enhancing citizen experience and so on.